 And how is Jesus alive and present among us?
 Is our own friendship with Christ contagious?
 Do we burn with love for him?
 Do people avoid us because of our coldness?
 These are the questions Fr.
 Thomas Rosica, CSB challenges us to answer.
 While Fr.
 Orly Sapuay, MS reminds us that the Resurrection of the Lord Jesus ought to restore passion to our life.
 He says passion drives us to share the Love of God in creative, innovative ways with those around s.
 Passion is what gives life to life.

-Also this Easter, thousands are planning to become Catholic, including a man who almost lost his life five times as a soldier in Iraq.
-The U.S. bishops' conference shared the story of Jeremy Feldbusch, 30, from Blairsville, Pennsylvania, who is among the thousands preparing to enter the Church Saturday evening.
-Plus, two of the many thousands who will join the Catholic Church this Easter are a mother and daughter from Japan.
+Easter Sunday is the day when thousands become Catholic, including a man who almost lost his life five times as a soldier in Iraq.
+The U.S. bishops' conference shared the story of Jeremy Feldbusch, 30, from Blairsville, Pennsylvania, who entered the Church three years ago.
+Plus, two of the many thousands who joined the Catholic Church this Easter are a mother and daughter from Japan.
 Their story is unique because the family's father is a Shinto priest.